 Live in households that received Supplemental Security Income, food assistance, or cash public assistance through the Temporary Assistance for Needy Families (TANF).
 National rate = 28%

-RECEIVING SSI
+Receiving SSI

 National rate = 4.0%